 Hosted by mastering engineer Ian Shepherd from the Production Advice website and audio engineer Jon Tidey, The Mastering Show is a podcast all about audio mastering.
-From industry news to discussions on mastering techniques and advice on working as a professional mastering engineer, The Mastering Show is the ultimate podcasts for engineers interested in the dark and mysterious art of mastering.
+From industry news to discussions on mastering techniques and advice on working as a professional mastering engineer, The Mastering Show is the ultimate podcast for engineers interested in the dark and mysterious art of mastering.

 The Attack And Release Show is another mastering-based podcast and this one features professional mastering engineers Sam Moses and Matthew Garber as hosts.
 The show aims to help both mastering engineers and mix engineers who are sending over files to be mastered.
 They do a great job of dispelling myths of the industry and making sure that you have properly prepared your files for the next step in the record making process.
 Warning: These boys let the dad jokes fly!